davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v001 explores EV by suit distribution for zero-pair hands of type AKQxx and AKJxx
 * InitialCardGameAnalysis_202301_v001 explores range of EV by suit distribution and rank for zero-pair hands
 * InitialCardGameAnalysis_202301_v001 handTypesByExclusion() written to explore hands blocked by example cards
+* InitialCardGameAnalysis_202301_v001 explores hand types blocked by AKQ87 and AKQ93